Welcome to the Clan Colla 425 Null Project!

 - Josiah McGuire.
 Josiah McGuire had his DNA tested in 2004.
 In early 2005 he recognized that he matched several other people with Colla surnames and began studying those matches.
 After upgrading to 67 markers in 2006, Josiah learned that he had a null value for marker 425, as did the other Colla surnames.
 In 2007 Josiah computed modal values for the DNA of the Three Collas and put it on Ysearch with the user ID of DURRQ.
 In June 2009, he started the Clan Colla 425 null at FTDNA to attract Clan Colla descendants, encourage upgrades to the 67-marker test, and promote Clan Colla research.
 He is also the administrator of the Mag-Uidhir Clan Project.
 Josiah's DNA is kit #23171.
 His genetic distance from the Colla Modal DNA is 9.
 He traces his family back to the eponymous Josiah McGuire, who was born in 1794 in the Commonwealth of Virginia.
 Josiah lives in Indiana, USA.
 His email address is: firstname.lastname@example.org.

 - Peter Biggins.
 Peter had his DNA tested at FTDNA in 2008.
 When he realized with Josiah's help in May 2009 that he was descended from the Three Collas, he added a webpage on the "DNA of the Three Collas" to his genealogy website called PetersPioneers.
-Peter is an administrator of the Biggins Project, the Drueke Project, the Carroll Project, the Null 425 Project, the Middlesex Genealogical Society Project, and the Ely Carroll Project at FTDNA as well as the Clan Colla Null 425 Project.
+Peter is an administrator of the Biggins Project, the Drueke Project, the Carroll Project, the Null 425 Project, the Middlesex Genealogical Society Project, the Breassal Breac Project, and the Ely Carroll Project, as well as the Clan Colla Null 425 Project.
 His DNA is kit #127469.
 His genetic distance from the Colla Modal DNA is 6.
 Peter has traced his family back to Patrick Biggins (Beggan), who was born in 1807 in Ireland, most likely Drumgill, County Cavan.
 Peter lives in Connecticut, USA, where he is a director of the Middlesex Genealogical Society.
 His email address is: email@example.com

 - Patrick McMahon.
 Patrick Ciaran McMahon had his DNA test in 2009.
 He is an administrator of the Clan Colla Null 425 Project.
 In addition to being a fellow Colla descendant, Patrick spent a good part of his career working as a geneticist and lives in Ireland.
 Patrick's DNA is kit #145687.
 His genetic distance from the Colla Modal DNA is 4.
 Patrick has an advanced degree in genetics from Trinity College Dublin.
 He has traced his family back to Faolan MacMathghamhna (Felim/Phelan MacMahon), who lived in County Monaghan in the early 12th century (see 49 Generations: Colla to McMahon).
 Patrick lives in Gorey, Ireland.
 His email address is: firstname.lastname@example.org